 - J. Rock and A. Rogers.
-A Multidisciplinary Look at Co-Creation : Towards a Better Mix of Community and Museum. (submitted to Science Communication)
+A Multidisciplinary Look at Co-Creation : Towards a Better Mix of Community and Museum. (under revision for Science Communication)

 - Frederick, G. and J. Rock.
-The influence of place: A case study of Antarctic scientists. (submitted to The Polar Journal)
+The influence of place: A case study of Antarctic scientists. (under revision for The Polar Journal)

 - Sima, E. and J. Rock.
-What is the ocean: A sea-change in our perceptions and values? (submitted to Human Ecology Review)
+What is the ocean: A sea-change in our perceptions and values? (in revision for Human Ecology Review)

-- Rock, J., M. Hu, and S. Carsen.
-Citizen Science: critical components for civic engagement. (submitted to Citizen Science: Theory and Practice)
+Citizen Science: critical components for civic engagement.
+Rock, J., M. Hu, and S. Carsen. (in revision for Citizen Science: Theory and Practice)